Angelo Sanchez

 Angelo Sanchez is an American mixed martial artist fighting primarily fighting for King of the Cage.
 Sanchez is a former KOTC Bantamweight and Interim Champion.

 Mixed martial arts career

 Sanchez made his professional debut on June 9, 2007, with a submission loss to Jerome Griego at Gladiator Challenge 65.

-Sanchez won the KOTC Interim Bantamweight championship with a victory over Tony Hervey at King of the Cage: Badlands on December 6, 2008.
+Sanchez won the KOTC Interim Bantamweight championship with a victory over Tony Hervey at King of the Cage: Goodfellas on December 6, 2008.
 Sanchez was supposed to face the Bantamweight Champion Lazar Stojadinovic at that event, but Stojadinovic could not defend the belt due to injury.
 Sanchez has defended that championship against Nathan Torrez and Donald Sanchez and was then awarded the actual KOTC Bantamweight Champion.
 Sanchez's second fight against Donald Sanchez unified the KOTC Bantamweight titles as, Donald Sanchez had been awarded the Interim title after defeating Stojadinovic in August 2009.
 He lost the KOTC Bantamweight title to Donald Sanchez at KOTC Honor on May 14, 2010.